cobrastarfunkel/RHCE_Practice/README.md

 Kerberso Setup
 The Kerberos services aren't started by ansible beacuse passwords and principals need to be setup on the server.
 Hostnames and fqdn's are set by ansible.
 Configure group_vars/all domain for the domain and the ansible_hostname in the inventory file for the hostname.
-In ansible/group_vars/kdc_server:
-    Change ports if you want.
+In ansible/group_vars/kdc_server change ports if you want.

 Run playbook:

     ansible-playbook rhce_prep.yml

 Login to Kerberos server and Run:

     kdb5_util create -s
     Create your password